Stanford University v. Roche Molecular Systems, Inc.: Effects

 As the case unfolded, it was clear that the problems arose because of Stanford's "failure to negotiate a tight assignment agreement with its researchers and scientists" and further that the simple solution would be to have existing university employees agree to a new, more explicit and immediately effective assignment agreement and have all new employees sign such agreements.
 Universities including MIT and Stanford have done so.
+The universities have become more aggressive in claiming ownership of faculty inventions, depriving the faculty members of rights over their intellectual properties.
+Often, faculty members have little-to-no bargaining power and are forced to give up the rights to their inventions.